Application Deadline: TBD

 The co-organizers and principal faculty of the Summer Institute are Daniel Benjamin (UCLA), David Cesarini (NYU), and Patrick Turley (Harvard-MIT Broad Institute) who will be in attendance for the full program.
 Visiting faculty are still to be determined, but in past years have included Paige Harden (UT Austin), Matt Keller (UC Boulder), Dalton Conley (NYU), Tõnu Esko (University of Tartu and Harvard-MIT Broad Institute), James Lee (University of Minnesota), Michelle Meyer (Geisinger Health System), Aysu Okbay (Vrije University Amsterdam), Jonathan Beauchamp (George Mason University), and Philipp Koellinger (Vrije University Amsterdam).

-The instructional program is highly quantitative.
-Participants should come prepared to engage with both mathematical derivation and computational analysis.
+The instructional program will be highly quantitative.
 Participants will be expected to learn relevant software packages and solve problem sets throughout the workshop.
 The schedule is designed to provide opportunities for students to discuss their ideas and research with the organizers, visiting faculty, and other participants.
 For last year’s schedule and example problem sets, see http://www.rsfgenomicsschool.com/materials.

 Technical questions about the application portal (Fluxx) can be sent to email@example.com